-All patients will be asked to provide acceptable supporting evidence to prove their entitlement to free NHS care - one evidence to prove identity and the other to prove UK residence.
+All patients will be asked to provide acceptable supporting evidence to prove their entitlement to free NHS care – one evidence to prove identity and another to prove UK residence.
 The Overseas Visitors Team will advise you of the type of evidence that may be required depending on your circumstances.

 What are exemptions that may apply?

 There are some treatments which are free irrespective of your overseas visitor’s status.
-These services include appointments at your GP, treatments in the A & E departments, under Court Order, Mental Health Act etc. The Overseas Visitors Team will advise on the specific exemptions that apply to you.
+These services include appointments at your GP, treatments in the A&E departments, under Court Order, Mental Health Act etc. The Overseas Visitors Team will advise on the specific exemptions that apply to you.

 What do I need to do?

 If you are visiting the UK from the European Union (EU) and European Economic Area (EEA) member states, you are strongly advised to bring a valid European Health Insurance Card (EHIC) with you from your home country and present it to the staff at your appointment as this proves your entitlement to receive emergency, urgent and immediately treatments.
 Your EHIC card does not cover treatments for pre-existing conditions and routine treatments that can wait till you are reasonably expected to return home except when delaying the treatment will make your condition progressively worse.
 But you can present your S1/S2 Forms which will allow you access planned treatments.
-See more information for Visitors from EEA or Switzerland here.
+Read more information for Visitors from EEA or Switzerland.